-This stew usually uses flavourful broths boiled out of anchovy stock or chicken stock.
-The soup is spiced up with kimchi and gochujang.
-The sour ripened kimchi is generally used in a generous amount to prevent the processed meats from overpowering the flavour of the broth.It is a meal by its own with the addition of ramen (instant noodles).
+This stew usually uses a flavourful broth such as anchovy stock or chicken stock.
+The broth is spiced up with kimchi and gochujang.
+The sour ripened kimchi usually use in a generous amount to prevent the processed meats from overpowering the flavour of the broth.It is a meal by its own with the addition of ramen (instant noodles).
 It also usually served as an accompaniment to alcoholic drinks.

-This dish was created after the Korean War in the 1950s.
+This dish created after the Korean War in the 1950s.
 After the war, food is hard to come by.
 However, there are many leftovers of processed meats from the United States military bases.

-Some of the processed meats included hams, hot dogs, and spam.
+Some of the processed meats include hams, hot dogs, and spam.
 There also many canned baked beans in the military base.
 Therefore, restaurants near the United States military bases started to make a stew with those ingredients.

-Now, as this dish has spread across the world, people start to experiment with the dish by adding various other ingredients.
+Now, as this dish has spread across the world.
+People start to experiment with the dish by adding various other ingredients.
 Example of such ingredients includes cheese, instant noodle, corned beef, and rice cake slices.

-Tips to Enjoy
+Tips to Enjoy Korean Spicy Sausage Stew

 Once the noodles cook, make sure to eat it immediately while it is still chewy.
 Otherwise, the noodles might become too soggy.
 Other ingredients that can be added are cheese slices, baked beans, rice cakes, and mushrooms.
 Korean spicy sausage stew can be served in individual bowls with rice for a fulfilling meal.

-Where to find in Malaysia
+Where to find Korean Spicy Sausage Stew in Malaysia

 Most of the Korean restaurants serve Korean spicy sausage stew.
-It is one of the popular Korean stew dishes alongside Kimchi Jigae and Sundubu Jigae.You can order Budae Jigae with noodle from BOMNAL Korean Cafe & Restaurant (Johor Bahru).
+It is one of the popular Korea stew dishes alongside Kimchi Jigae and Sundubu Jigae.You can order Budae Jigae with noodle from BOMNAL Korean Cafe & Restaurant (Johor Bahru).
 Besides that, get the Spicy Sausage Stew from The Matjib (Kuala Lumpur).